VincentPinet/videopoker-solver/README.md

 ## Solver

 The main dream of the project being dead in the water at this stage; For the precomputing storage, I decided not to bother to much and abuse *unordered_map* for simplicity and code readability, which is not constexpr compliant.
 You can definitely optimize this a lot with statically allocated array and a smart way to map hand to indices.
-Or even storing on disk the distributions, also worth noting it's not payout table dependant so you can still do runtime configuration and benefit from this.
-The program runs in about 6 seconds, it's fine by me for now.
+Or even storing on disk the distributions, also worth noting it's not payout table dependent so you can still do runtime configuration and benefit from this.
+The program runs in about 4 seconds, good enough for now.

 ## Results